akartt/flappybird-clone/README.md

 2. Open and build FlappyBird through Android Studio
 3. Connect your device via USB, run and install game

-Alternatively, download the APK available through the 'Releases' tab on this repo.
+Alternatively, download the APK available through the 'release' tab on this repo.